SiyungCho/seroflow/docs/transformations/dataframe.md

 - **MapValues**: Maps values in a specified column based on a provided dictionary.
 - **OneHotEncode**: Performs one-hot encoding on a categorical column.

-Each transformation retrieves the target DataFrame from the pypeline context, applies the desired operation, updates the DataFrame, and returns the modified context.
+Each transformation retrieves the target DataFrame from the `Pipeline` context, applies the desired operation, updates the DataFrame, and returns the modified context.

 ## DataFrame Transformation Classes